 On the right pane, click on “Calculate using User-entered data” button.

 Look at top of the Calculator’s Form.
 Each Calculator is located on its own tab page.
+As of this writing (summer 2020), the following 10 calculators are included:

 Yes.
 You may click the button just above the View’s text to load the View you want.
+The button changes to “Add” or “Remove” depending on the situation.

 Yes.
 Separate search words with semi-colons.
 Please note that view’s are searched by title, not by their content.
 Look for search text box in the left pane, just below the frequent used Views list